gustwindjs/gustwind/htmlisp/evolution-plan.md

 2. shorthand scoped variable access inside existing `&...` attributes
 3. structured attributes with `&attrs`

-Those changes, plus `fragment`, function components, and typed test coverage, solve most of the pain described in the original notes.
-The remaining decisions are now mostly about whether parser-level syntax expansion is worth the added complexity.
+Those changes, plus `fragment`, function components, loop aliasing, and typed test coverage, solve most of the pain described in the original notes.
+The remaining parser-level ideas are now separate follow-up questions, not unfinished work for this plan.

+## Plan Closure

+This evolution plan is complete.

+What shipped:

+1. escape by default with explicit raw output
+2. shorthand scoped variable access inside existing `&...` attributes
+3. structured attributes with `&attrs`
+4. `fragment` as the default wrapperless composition primitive
+5. typed function components
+6. loop alias syntax through `&foreach="items as item"`
+7. ergonomics and typing coverage for the new behavior

+What remains outside this plan:

+1. repo-specific migration work
+2. any future RFC for block directives
+3. any future RFC for interpolation syntax